 Amazon US is one of the best places to get low-priced major-brand electronics, and I am glad to find that you can find TV screens, computers, audio products (just to name a few) on the Singapore Prime Now app.
 The Singapore app product prices are similar to those offered on their US website.
 For example, a 256GB Western digital Solid state drive costs $135 SGD, on-app, where the same model costs about $90 USD (~$128 SGD) listed on Amazon.com, so additional mark ups are minimal here.
-The similar product cost $145 – 199 SGD from retail stores such as Sim Lim Square, Challenger and Harley Norman.
-We can potentially see these stores having their businesses severely disrupted.
+The similar PC product cost $145 – 199 SGD from retail stores such as Sim Lim Square, Challenger and Harley Norman.
+We can potentially see these stores having their business profits severely disrupted.

 To sweeten the deal, Amazon Singapore is offering $20 coupon codes for your first purchase using VISA (code: VISA20), to get you to link your credit card where subsequent orders can be made with one-click.
 Using the 10PRIMENOW code gets you $10 off your first order.
 The $40 SGD minimum purchase applies to both offers.

 Amazon offers free same-day 2 hour (near-instant) Singapore address delivery with a minimum spend of $40 SGD in a single order.
 The order has to be made between 10am to 10pm.
 Having a product arriving in 2 hours might even be faster than even leaving the house and buying the product in person. $5.99 SGD is chargeable for orders below $40 SGD or if you need your items in a rush.
 Also, topping up $9.99 gets your items within the hour regardless of order value.